HuXin0817/huxin0817.github.io/README.md

 ## Introduction

 **Xin Hu** is an undergraduate student majoring in Intelligent Science and Technology at **Chengdu University of Technology**, where he enrolled in 2022.
-He joined **OceanBase of Ant Group** as a research and development intern in 2025.
+He completed a research and development internship at **OceanBase of Ant Group** in 2025.
 His research interests include database systems and vector databases.

 ## Groups